 Write Down Your Number

 I read this book, Built to Sell, years ago and one of the things the other tells his readers to do is to write down a number that you would sell your business for.
 What amount of money would be worth selling the business and providing for your family?
 Then, put that number in a drawer and when/if the opportunity comes up, stick to that number.
 So many people get an offer and then think, “Yeah but, if I keep working for 5 more years I could double that.”
 And then they work more and think the same thing and it never ends.
 Or, they keep working and then the evaluation goes down.
 So that’s my advice to you.
-First, read .
+First, read Built to Sell .
 Second, go right down that number and stick in your drawer.

 Team-Centered